LangStream/documentation/building-applications/expression-language.md

 ## Conditional when steps

 Each step accepts an optional `when` configuration that is evaluated at step execution time.
 For example, the [Dispatch agent](../pipeline-agents/flow-control/dispatch.md) evaluates the output from the language-detector agent and routes messages based on whether the value in the "properties.language" field is "en" or "fr".
-(If neither, it routes to default-topic).
+If neither, it routes to default-topic.
 ```yaml
   - name: "Detect language"
     type: "language-detector"